Europe broils in heat wave that fuels fires in France, Spain

-LA TESTE-DE-BUCH, France -- A heat wave broiling Europe spilled northward Monday to Britain and fueled ferocious wildfires in Spain and France, which evacuated thousands of people and scrambled water-bombing planes and firefighters to battle flames spreading through tinder-dry forests.
+LA TESTE-DE-BUCH, France -- A heat wave broiling Europe spilled northward Monday to Britain, where authorities warned of possible record temperatures, and fueled ferocious wildfires in France, which scrambled water-bombing planes and hundreds of firefighters to battle flames spreading through tinder-dry forests.

-Two people were killed in the blazes in Spain that the country's prime minister linked to global warning, saying, “Climate change kills.”
+In Spain, two people were killed in blazes that the country's prime minister linked to global warming, saying: “Climate change kills."

-That toll comes on top of the hundreds of heat-related deaths reported in the Iberian peninsula, as high temperatures have gripped the continent in recent days and triggered wildfires from Portugal to the Balkan region.
-Some areas, including northern Italy, are also experiencing extended droughts.
-Climate change makes such life-threatening extremes less of a rarity — and heat waves have come even to places like Britain, which braced for possibly record-breaking temperatures.

-The hot weather in the U.K. was expected to be so severe this week that train operators warned it could warp the rails and some schools set up wading pools to help children cool off.
+In both France and Spain, fierce heat fueled the fires — part of a wall of high temperatures moving across Europe, touching even places like Britain, where officials have issued the first-ever extreme heat warning.
+The country’s weather service forecast that the record high of 38.7 degrees Celsius (101.7 degrees Fahrenheit), set in 2019, could be shattered.

 Three additional planes were sent to join six others already fighting the fires, scooping up seawater into their tanks and making repeated runs through dense clouds of smoke, the Interior Ministry said Sunday night.

-More than 200 reinforcements headed to join the 1,500-strong force of firefighters battling night and day to contain the blazes in the Gironde, where flames neared prized vineyards and billowed smoke across the Arcachon maritime basin famed for its oysters and beaches.
+More than 200 reinforcements headed to join the 1,500-strong force of firefighters battling night and day to contain the blazes in the Gironde, where flames neared prized vineyards and the Arcachon maritime basin famed for its oysters and beaches.

 Spain, meanwhile, reported a second fatality in two days as it battled its own blazes.
 The body of a 69-year-old sheep farmer was found Monday in the same hilly area where a 62-year-old firefighter died a day earlier when he was trapped by flames in the northwestern Zamora province.
 More than 30 forest fires around Spain have forced the evacuation of thousands of people and blackened 220 square kilometers (85 square miles) of forest and scrub.

-Passengers on a train through Zamora got a frightening, up-close look at a blaze, when their train came to a stop in the countryside.
-Video of the unscheduled — and unnerving — stop showed about a dozen passengers in a railcar becoming alarmed as they looked out of the windows at the flames encroaching on both sides of the track.

-Climate scientists say heat waves are more intense, more frequent and longer because of climate change — and coupled with droughts have made wildfires harder to fight.
-They say climate change will continue to make weather more extreme and wildfires more frequent and destructive.
+Heat waves and drought tied to climate change have made wildfires harder to fight.
+Scientists say climate change will continue to make weather more extreme and wildfires more frequent and destructive.

 “Climate change kills,” Spanish Prime Minister Pedro Sánchez said Monday during a visit to the Extremadura region, where firefighters tackled three major blazes.
 “It kills people, it kills our ecosystems and biodiversity."